Table of Contents

 - (interview guide prep. and interviews per above)

-- Validated problem scenarios, including a description of current alternatives
+- Validated jobs-to-be-done, including a description of current alternatives

 Armed with real personas and validated problems, now you have to validate whether or not what you’d create is better enough than the alternative to make a sale.
 Sadly, the way to do this is definitely not asking the customer whether or not they would hypothetically buy your product in the future.